mendix/docs/content/best-practices/architecture/introduction/architecture-overview.md

 ## 4 Summary

-Architecture is a wide subject area.
-Mendix Best Practices will cover the areas where we see the most interest in advice and information.
-The Best Practices included are work in progress may be subject to change, as is the world around us.
+Architecture is a wide subject area, so the Mendix Architecture Best Practices will cover the areas where we see the most interest in advice and information.
+These best practices are living documents and may be subject to change based on our experience and user feedback.

-The weather never looks (exactly) the same on two days of one’s life, so it’s important to both look for what is the same, and what is different when you work towards the best solution for your Maker’s challenge.
+The weather never looks (exactly) the same on any two days of your life, so it is important to both look for what is similar and what is different when you work towards the best solution for your challenges.

-In an agile manner we should continuously measure and verify our assumptions based on real information as a solution is being created or managed.
-As reality changes we should fine-tune the architecture.
+In accordance with Agile methodology, you should continuously measure and verify your assumptions based on real information as a solution is being created or managed.
+That means as reality changes, you should fine-tune your architecture.
+And as your architecture is improved, you can improve the quality and value of IT solutions for all the teams building, managing, and using the IT solution.

-<<NEW PICTURE>>
-As the architecture is improved we can improve the quality and value of IT solutions for all the teams building, managing and using the IT solution.
+{{% todo %}}[**ADD DIAGRAM; EXPLAIN DIAGRAM; UX-UPDATE DIAGRAM**]{{% /todo %}}

 Ultimately, Mendix is there to support you both with technology and consulting.
 We provide architecture workshops where we think along with you on any area related to making the next generation IT with Mendix.

+{{% todo %}}[**ADD SENTENCE ON WHO TO CONTACT ABOUT SUCH WORKSHOPS?**]{{% /todo %}}